thethythy/Mnemopwd/README.rst

 - Server identity can be controlled by X.509 certificate (optional TLS feature)
 - Client and server share a master secret via ECDH scheme
 - Each secret information is encrypted with the ECIES scheme
-- Integrity is controlled by two hmac (ECIES scheme + a 512-bits hmac per block)
+- Integrity is controlled by two HMAC (ECIES scheme + a 512-bits HMAC per block)
 - Possibility of three stages of data encryption by client's configuration
 - Keys are computed on the fly by the client and the server
 - Keys are never stored by the server or by the client